 - Revised: May 19, 2009, April 6, 2017.

 - Last Reviewed: April 6, 2017.

 Policy 14.D: Authorization to Form and Contract with Nonprofit Corporation(s) for Developing Discoveries and Technologies of the University of Colorado

 The president of the university is authorized to form and contract with a private nonprofit corporation(s) established for the purpose of developing discoveries and technology resulting from science and technology research at the University of Colorado pursuant to C.R.S.
 23-5-121, so long as such statutory authorization exists.

 The president is authorized to make the annual appointments of the institutional members of the board of directors of such a nonprofit corporation.
-The Board of Regents shall approve these appointments by president.
+The Board of Regents shall approve these appointments.

-The president shall provide the Board of Regents with an annual report detailing the operations of any nonprofit corporation formed under this Policy (14-D).
+The president shall provide the Board of Regents with an annual report detailing the operations of any nonprofit corporation formed under this policy.

 - Adopted: April 25, 1996.